MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-service-principal-auth.md

   .tenantId("<YOUR_TENANT_ID>")
   .build();

-// Azure SDK client builders accept the credential as a parameter SecretClient client = new SecretClientBuilder() .vaultUrl("https://{YOUR_VAULT_NAME}.vault.azure.net") .credential(clientSecretCredential)
+// Azure SDK client builders accept the credential as a parameter.
+SecretClient client = new SecretClientBuilder() .vaultUrl("https://{YOUR_VAULT_NAME}.vault.azure.net")
+  .credential(clientSecretCredential)